informalsystems/vdd/blockchain/blockchain.md

 will be used.

 This specification is central in the collection of Tendermint protocols.
-The behavior of protocols like [fastsync], or the [light client][lightclient] will be defined with respect to this specification.
+The behavior of protocols like [fastsync][fastsync], or the [light client][lightclient] will be defined with respect to this specification.
 E.g., the light client implements a read operation of the _decision_ list entry of some height _h_.
 It is thus crucial to understand what data is stored in this _decision_ list entry, and what are the precise semantics of a read operation in a faulty environment.